[Note: I am in the process of updating and completing this post series.]

 Scroll through the layouts until you find one you like.
 Keep in mind that not all of the layouts are free, so make sure you choose one that’s labeled ‘free’ on the bottom right-hand corner of the layout.
 Once you find one you like, click on the thumbnail and it’ll load the template onto your project.

 To populate your cover, find an image that’s free for commercial use.
 There are tons of websites where you can find images free for commercial use, but here are a few of my favorites: gratisography.com, pixabay.com, pexels.com, unsplash.com.
+(See WhoIsHostingThis for a list of links to other sites).
 Upload it into Canva then drag it over to your chosen layout.

 You can play around with colors, filters, and fonts.
 Here’s a sample: